monero-project/monero/README.md

 ### On Unix and Linux:

 Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, libunbound 1.4.16 or later (note: Unbound is not a dependency, libunbound is), and Boost 1.53 or later (except 1.54, [more details here](http://goo.gl/RrCFmA)).
-Static Build Additional Dependencies: ldns 1.6.17 or later, expat 1.1 or later
+Static Build Additional Dependencies: ldns 1.6.17 or later, expat 1.1 or later, bison or yacc

 **Basic Process:**